 There are also several clinic tests that can be done to check the particular cause of epiphora.
 You may need to have a Saline Flush done to make sure you’re not dealing with blocked paths in the nasolacrimal duct system, and a physical check up to see if there are an scars or tissue growths covering the puncta.
 Rose Bengal Staining, another procedure, rules out any damages in the cornea that may cause swelling or irritation.
 The more complicated tests, such as Tonometry (for glaucoma) and Dacryocystorhinography (the insertion of a liquid into the tear ducts, viewable via X-ray) can further indentify any problems that may cause the overproduction of tears.

 Epiphora in dogs require a little more than the usual wiping, especially if the root of the problem is more complicated than a speck in the eye.
 A series of saline flushing, or even corrective surgeries may have to be done for abnormal or nonexistent puncta, or if there’s something blocking the duct system that needs to be pushed out.

 For the luckier ones, though, switching to a grain-free or vet-prescribed diet may do the trick.
-Adding superfood into the doggie bowl, such as kefir and coconut oil, also increases0 your pup’s ability to fight off infection, prevent fungal overgrowth, and promote healthy eyes and fur.
+Adding superfood into the doggie bowl, such as kefir and coconut oil, also increases your pup’s ability to fight off eye issues, prevent fungal overgrowth, and promote healthy eyes and fur.

 As for grooming, choosing the right eye cleanser is your ticket to clear, bright peepers.
 But don’t go sweeping the pet supplies shelves blindly—the fact that some products made it to the market does not mean they’re good for your beloved buddy.